thangamari27/TM_GitHub_Style/README.md

-# 👋 About Me:🔭 I’m currently working on improving my web development skills and building exciting projects.<br>
+# 👋 About Me:
+🔭 I’m currently working on improving my web development skills and building exciting projects.<br>
 👯 I’m looking to collaborate on web development and open-source projects.<br>
 🤝 I’m looking for help with learning advanced backend development and real-time applications.<br>
 🌱 I’m currently learning Node.js, Express, and database management.<br>